 Hypertension could be easily lowered or controlled by regular exercise, by following a strict low sodium diet and also supplemented with food rich in potassium, calcium, low-fat protein sources, whole grains, plenty of fruits and vegetables.

-To know more about Hypertension and suggested remedies along with detailed specification, visit Byju’s.
+To know more about high blood pressure, its causes and suggested remedies along with detailed specification, visit BYJU’S.

 Practise This Question